pensjonatus/flash-fiction/blog/the-body.md

 ---
-title: 'The Body'
+title: The Body
 date: '2014-06-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Your eyes are beautiful, your smile is brilliant, and I love the way you play